Bumpei Akaji: Biography

+He died in October 27, 2002, in Honolulu at the age of 81.

 Works

 The Hawaii State Art Museum and the Honolulu Museum of Art are among the public collections holding Akaji's work.
 Many of his works were commissioned by the state as part of Hawaii's Art in Public Places program, which designates 1% of construction funds in new public buildings to acquiring art.
 His sculptures in public places include: